 The Tomiar Rudy Ortega Sr. Scholarship provides funding for the 2023-24 Academic years.
 It was established to assist American Indian students living in California with the pursuit of their education through the granting of competitive and meritorious based financial scholarships.
 Tomiar Rudy Ortega Sr. Scholarship will provide awards support American Indian students living in California.
 Scholarships shall be granted to eligible applicants on a yearly basis (as long as there are funds available).
 Each award is for a 12-month period.

 - Must be Native American-American Indian-Indigenous to this continent (North, Central, and South), or Kanaka Maoli / Native Hawaiian or Tagata Sāmoa / Native Samoan.

 - Must be an enrolled student at an accredited College, University, or Trade/Vocational School in California.

 - Must have a minimum cumulative GPA of 2.75 for all undergraduate students and a cumulative GPA of 3.5 for all graduate students.

 Optional: community service within the previous 12 months as validated by their college nominator either on campus or in the community.

 Scholarship Application consists of the following:

 - The Online Application.
-Please answer all questions, upload any supporting documents and submit application to Pukúu.
+Please answer all questions, upload any supporting documents and submit an application to Pukúu.

 - Letter of Recommendation: American Indian Community or Public Community Recommender.

-Attach to this application on a separate sheet of paper.
-In two pages or less, please discuss your academic, career, and personal goals, as well as any extenuating circumstances or any other information that you would like the Administrator to be aware of when reviewing your application.
-Be sure to respond to the following questions:
+Please be prepared to include the essay as an attachment.
+In two pages or less, please discuss your academic, career, community, and personal goals, as well as any extenuating circumstances or any other information that you would like the Scholarship Sub-Committee to be aware of when reviewing your application.